- History and Traditions

-In the second year (or Advanced Practice Concentration Year), students complete the advanced generalist concentration and focus their studies in a social problem area (i.e., Child, Youth and Family Welfare; Health, Aging and Disability; or Mental Health).
-It is not possible for focus in more than one area.
-In addition, through the courses they choose students deepen their social work practice knowledge, values, and skill base within that framework with either a direct practice or indirect practice emphasis.
+In the second year (or Advanced Practice Specialization Year), students complete the advanced generalist specialization with a focus in Aging; Child, Youth and Family Welfare; Health; or Mental Health.
+It is not possible to focus in more than one area.
+In addition, through the courses they choose, students deepen their social work practice knowledge, values, and skill base within that framework with either a direct practice or indirect practice emphasis.

 Why Choose the Full-Time MSW Program at UW-Madison?